ellisztamas/faps/README.md

 3. Cluster offspring into sibships
 4. Infer biological parameters integrating out uncertainty in paternity and sibship structre.

 At present only biallelic diploid SNPs are supported.
 However, the method depends only only being able to calculate likelihoods in stage two, and provided you can do this there is nothing stopping you applying this to other marker types (e.g. microsatellites) or genetic systems (e.g. polyploids).
-If you are interested in doing this, please contact me at thomas[dot]ellis[at]ebc[dot]uu[dot]se.
+If you are interested in doing this, please contact me (see below).

 ## Installation
 ### Dependencies